Skip to content

 routes[].transfer_typestringHow it moves

-routes[].destinationstringWhere to send it (address on the transfer type)
+routes[].destinationstringWhere to send it (transfer-type-specific)

 signaturestringBase64-encoded Ed25519 signature

-Signing
+Canonicalization and Signing

-1. Remove the signature field from the contract
+1. Remove the signature field.

-3. Sign the resulting bytes with the domain’s Ed25519 private key
+3. Sign the resulting UTF-8 bytes with the domain’s Ed25519 private key.

-4. Base64-encode the signature
+4. Base64-encode the signature and return the complete contract.

 Verification Rules

-Clients must:
+Clients MUST:

 TTL